JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/completion_contributor.md

 ## Register the Completion Contributor

-The <include from="snippets.topic" element-id="ep"><var name="ep" value="SimpleCompletionContributor` implementation is registered in the plugin configuration file using the `com.intellij.completion.contributor"/></include> and specifying `language="Simple"`.
+The `SimpleCompletionContributor` implementation is registered in the plugin configuration file using the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.completion.contributor"/></include> and specifying `language="Simple"`.

 ```xml
 <extensions defaultExtensionNs="com.intellij">